tslocum/bgammon/PROTOCOL.md

 - `login [username] [password]`
   - Log in to bgammon.
 A random username is assigned when none is provided.
-  - This must be the first command sent when a client connects to bgammon.
   - Usernames must contain at least one non-numeric character.
+  - This (or `loginjson`) must be the first command sent when a client connects to bgammon.
   - Aliases: `l`

 - `loginjson [username] [password]`